Nicholassena8190/express-program-controller/README.md

 | ------------ | ------------ |
 | Start Program  |  This allows you to start a program with the name of it with a request. |

-As you can see, Express.js Program Controller is started in development with one feature ready.
+As you can see, Express.js Program Controller is just started in development.

 ## Upcoming Features: